 Top-rated colleges and universities for aviation courses

 Many comprehensive colleges and universities offer some level of courses or degrees in aviation, aeronautics or, in some cases, aerospace engineering.
-However, among the many lists that rank institutions of higher learning for various attributes, thebestcolleges.org lists its top 10 colleges in 2019 for aviation degrees in the following order:
+However, among the many lists that rank institutions of higher learning for various attributes, thebestcolleges.org lists its top picks for aviation degrees.
+Some of the colleges chosen by Army and Navy Academy Graduates include many on this list.

 - Purdue University